Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

 source : DOC – Driving Tips

-On all Milford Sound cruises you will be able to enjoy spectacular views of Mitre Peak, Stirling Falls but for some, the highlights will be photographing the wildlife such as New Zealand fur seals, dolphins, and penguins up close.
+On all Milford Sound cruises, you will be able to enjoy spectacular views of Mitre Peak, Stirling Falls, and Bowen Falls but for some, the highlights will be photographing the wildlife such as New Zealand fur seals, dolphins, and penguins up close.

-I would highly recommend you allow the time to visit Fiordland National Park when you travel the South Island – specifically to visit the more accessible Milford Sound.
+I highly recommend you take the time to visit Fiordland National Park when you travel the South Island – specifically to visit the more accessible Milford Sound.

-what to bring with you – to make your visit to Milford Sound and West Coast more enjoyable there are two essential items !
+What to bring with you – to make your visit to Milford Sound and West Coast more enjoyable?

-2) insect repellent – The West Coast also enjoys an unrivalled reputation for the biggest Sandfly’s in New Zealand – perhaps the world?
+2) Insect repellent – The West Coast also enjoys an unrivaled reputation for huge numbers of the biggest, bad-ass, Sandfly’s in New Zealand – perhaps the world?

 Yes, Sandfly’s do bite.